0xdoomxy/web3/ethereum/go-ethereum源码剖析:你的交易是如何上链的.md

     }
     errs := make([]error, len(txs))
     for i, split := range splits {

-        // If the transaction was rejected by all subpools, mark it unsupported if split == -1 {
+        if split == -1 {
             errs[i] = fmt.Errorf("%w: received type %d", core.ErrTxTypeNotSupported, txs[i].Type())
             continue
         }

-        // Find which subpool handled it and pull in the corresponding error errs[i] = errsets[split][0] errsets[split] = errsets[split][1:]
+        errs[i] = errsets[split][0]
+        errsets[split] = errsets[split][1:]
     }